 producing or capable of producing an intended result

 It was crude, but it looked

 effective and seemed to have good balance when he stood outside die shelter and hefted the spear.

 He needed something to spring the spear forward, some way to make it move faster than the fish—some

-little evolved from or characteristic of an earlier ancestral type
+characteristic of an earlier ancestral type

 Maybe that was how it really happened, way back when—some

 primitive man tried to spear fish and it didn’t work and he “invented” the bow and arrow.